rundeck/docs/docs/administration/cluster/autotakeover/index.md

 # enables autotakeover for members detected as "dead"
 rundeck.clusterMode.autotakeover.enabled=true

 # policy indicates which nodes to take over.
 "Any": all dead nodes.
-"Static": only allowed uuids
+"Static": only allowed uuids.
+"RemoteExecution": respect the remote execution policy defined on the cluster.
 rundeck.clusterMode.autotakeover.policy=Any

 # delay in seconds to wait after sending autotakeover proposal